Flood Advisory issued for Brazos by NWS - News Break

 Flood Advisory issued for Brazos by NWS

 Effective: 2021-07-12 09:14:00 CDT Expires: 2021-07-14 08:42:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Brazos The National Weather Service in League City has issued a * Flood Advisory for Poor Drainage Areas for Central Brazos County in southeastern Texas West Central Grimes County in southeastern Texas * Until 300 PM CDT. * At 110 PM CDT, The public reported overflowing poor drainage areas due to heavy rain have already caused minor flooding in the advisory area.
-Doppler radar estimates between 1 and 2 inches of rain have fallen in the past hour.
-Some locations that may experience flooding in low lying and/or poor drainage areas include College Station and Bryan.
-Additional light to moderate rainfall of up to 1 inch is expected over the area.
-This additional rain will prolong any minor flooding.alerts.weather.gov
+Target Area: Brazos The National Weather Service in League City has issued a * Flood Advisory for Northeastern Brazos County in southeastern Texas Madison County in southeastern Texas * Until 230 PM CDT. * At 1129 AM CDT, Doppler radar indicated another round of heavy rain due to thunderstorms about to enter the advisory area.
+Any minor flooding ongoing or recently ended in the advisory area may begin to see minor flooding again.
+Between 2 and 3 inches of rain have fallen.
+Some locations that will experience flooding include Madisonville and North Zulch.
+Additional rainfall of 1 to 3 inches is expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0